Boeing cuts 737 MAX output in wake of two deadly crashes

 Having to hold planes in storage without delivering them does, however, consume extra cash through increased inventory.

-Boeing supplier Spirit Aerosystems said it will continue to make 52 737 MAX shipsets - the complete set of parts for each aircraft - per month, storing extras at its facilities.
-Its shares fell 3.5 per cent.
+Boeing supplier Spirit Aerosystems Holdings said it will continue to make 52 737 MAX shipsets - the complete set of parts for each aircraft - per month, storing extras at its facilities.
+Its shares fell 3.5 percent.

 Former NTSB chairman Christopher Hart was named by the Federal Aviation Administration this week to head an international team to review the safety of the 737 MAX.